top of page

 🗒️A Gentle Practice

-Pattern-shifting happens through small, capacity-led moments.
+Pattern-shifting happens through small, steady moments.

 • naming the pattern kindly: This is my keep-the-peace habit.